-- Physical Activity: At least 30 minutes several days a week can prevent or reduce heart disease, hypertension, diabetes, arthritis, and improve mental health.
-Only 16 percent of adults 65-74 report participating in regular physical activity. - Immunization: Vaccination against pneumonia and influenza is 80 percent effective.
-In 1999, less than 40 percent of older adults reported being immunized against influenza and 33 percent against pneumonia.
-In the U.S., over 50,000 adults 65 years and older die each year of pneumonia and influenza. - Fall Prevention: Improving strength and balance can reduce falling.
+- Physical Activity: At least thirty minutes several days a week can prevent or reduce heart disease, hypertension, diabetes, arthritis, and improve mental health.
+Only sixteen percent of adults ages sixty-five to seventy-four report participating in regular physical activity. - Immunization: Vaccination against pneumonia and influenza is eighty percent effective.
+In 1999, less than forty percent of older adults reported being immunized against influenza and thirty-three percent against pneumonia.
+In the U.S., over 50,000 adults age sixty-five and older die each year of pneumonia and influenza. - Fall Prevention: Improving strength and balance can reduce falling.
 More than \$20 billion is spent annually on fall-related injuries.